Optimus1200/Aero_Local_Server/README.md

 # Credits

-Many thanks to Killer0byte for providing the custom RPCS3 build and JumpSuit for contributing to the development of the server.
+Many thanks to Killer0byte for providing the custom RPCS3 build, and many thanks to and JumpSuit and Volcano Water for contributing to the development of the server.

 # Legal Disclaimer